stefanoborini/book-the-software-company/02-on-agile-development.md

 all three.
 If you have fixed resources (team, technical skills, development tools) and fixed time (deadline), the the features will need to be left floating.
-If on the other hand the project has fixed resources and fixed features, the flexibility is in the delivery time.
+If on the other hand the project has fixed resources and fixed features, the flexibility must be in the delivery time.
 You can't cheat this fundamental law of nature.
-Scrum defines a process that allows the PO to focus on what matters and promote the release of a working product at the end of every sprint.
-While not perfect, this product focuses on the fundamental needs of the customer first.
+Scrum defines a process that allows the PO to focus on what matters and promotes the release of a working product at the end of every sprint.
+While not perfect, this product targets the fundamental needs of the customer first, so that feedback and productivity can be achieved as soon as possible.

 From what I have seen, Scrum works well in driving delivery and focusing effort, but has its drawbacks.
 Most of these drawbacks arise from these